yulisun/GIR-MRF/README.md

 # (H)GIR-MRF
-Structured Graph based Image Regression for Unsupervised MCD.
+Structured Graph based Image Regression for Unsupervised Multimodal Change Detection.

-The code will be released later.
+The code will be released after the Chinese New Year holidays.